terrazzoapp/terrazzo/docs/integrations/figma.md

 # Figma Integration

-Because Figma doesn’t have a way to export the [Design Tokens Format Module (DTFM)](https://designtokens.org) directly, you’ll need a plugin to export your styles to the DTFM format.
+Because Figma doesn’t have a way to export the [Design Tokens Community Group format (DTCG)](https://designtokens.org) directly, you’ll need a plugin to export your styles to the DTCG format.

 The plugin we recommend for now is [Tokens Studio for Figma](https://tokens.studio).
-Though it doesn’t support DTFM directly either, it does allow you to export your design tokens in a format Cobalt can read.
+Though it doesn’t support DTCG directly either, it does allow you to export your design tokens in a format Cobalt can read.

 ::: info